chinguyen1010/HMS-Harmful-Brain-Activity-Classification-HarvardMedicalSchool-Research-Code-competition-/README.md

-# HMS-Harmful-Brain-Activity-Classification (sponsore by Harvard Medical School)
+# HMS-Harmful-Brain-Activity-Classification (Research Code Competition sponsor by Harvard Medical School)
 Classify seizures and other patterns of harmful brain activity in critically ill patients

 Overview